michael02022/slapsfzmapper/MANUAL.md

 # 6. Miscellaneous

+## Templates
+You can insert SFZ templates to the mappings.
+This is for having basic controls (envelopes, LFOs, etc) to the user with the GUI of the SFZ player (such as sfizz and Sforzando).
+These templates are between `<control>` and `<group>` header, so in case you want to make a custom template, you can use `<global>` `<master>` in them.

+To assign the template, you have to write it with the extension.
+The template will be searched in the `templates` folder.

+Usage: `-tmpl "SFZv1.sfz"`

+The current templates are:
+* SFZv1.sfz - SFZ v1 opcodes for envelopes and LFOs (amp, filter and pitch), basic.
+Recommended for the lowest CPU usage.
+* SFZv1-eq.sfz - same as before but including a 3 band EQ (CPU intensive)
+* SFZv2.sfz - SFZ v2 opcodes for envelopes and LFOs (amp, filter and pitch), you have more controls with this one (CPU intensive)
+* SFZv2-eq.sfz - same as before but including a 3 band EQ (CPU intensive)

+These templates has more edit options if you open them with a text editor thanks to the `#define` values

 ## Mono L / R samples
 If the sample has the suffix `-L` `-R`, it will add the opcode `pan=` so we can have the intented stereo sample (like early AKAI libraries)